Michael Horovitz (with 'Anglosaxophone') at News from Nowhere Club

 Saturday 12th March 2011

-For me, the highlight of the evening with Michael Horovitz, at News from Nowhere Club, was his solo rendition of Kurt Schwitters’ sound poem, ‘The Furore of Sneezing’; performed 46 years on from a wholly communal sneeze at, ‘The First Great International Poetry Reading’, at the Royal Albert Hall.
+My highlight of the evening with Michael Horovitz, at News from Nowhere Club, was his rendition of Kurt Schwitters’ sound poem, ‘The Furore of Sneezing’; performed 46 years on from a wholly communal sneeze at, ‘The First Great International Poetry Reading’, at the Royal Albert Hall.
 Horovitz, a renowned transcultural revolutionary Olympian beat poet convenor, was in the less grand surroundings of Leytonstone’s 'Epicentre', to talk, perform, and generate discussion about counter-cultural connection.
-‘The Furore...’ was one of the poems Horovitz performed from amidst a wealth of anecdotes drawn from his creative counter-cultural life.
+‘The Furore...’ was a poem Horovitz performed from a wealth of anecdotes about his creative counter-cultural life.

-It was fitting that the assembled fellows community announcements from the floor, prior to the talk, included clarion (perhaps ‘Anglosaxophonic’) calls to our hearts and minds to protest about draconian public spending cuts.
-How can and will the belligerence of a governmental alliance, purporting to big society, be countered culturally?
+It was fitting that the assembled fellows community announcements from the floor, prior to the talk, included clarion calls to our hearts and minds to protest about draconian public spending cuts.
+How can, and will, the belligerence of a governmental alliance, purporting to big society, be countered culturally?

 With hope, energy and poetry?

-The poet, Horovitz, with his ‘Anglosaxophone’, appeared to transcend the frailties of his age as he sprang about, animated by the ecstasies of poetic language and primal communication; only to return to an apparently nervous (if not highly strung) awkwardness, while standing, his hands restlessly fiddling with his hair.
-In contrast to the sonority of his performance poetry, his voice flattened, talking sometimes gloomily, as he reflected on the darker side of his experiences, be it historical, contemporary, familial, political and personal.
+The poet, Horovitz, with his ‘Anglosaxophone’, appeared to transcend the frailties of his age as he sprang about, animated by the ecstasies of poetic language and primal communication.
+His returns to nervous highly strung awkwardness, his hands restlessly fiddling with his hair, contrasted with the sonority of his performance poetry.
+His nervous voice flattened, talking gloomily, as he reflected on the darker side of his experiences, be it historical, contemporary, familial, political and personal.

 He recalled his unsettled childhood as a German Jewish refugee in Britain during World War II.
 This experience marked the beginnings of his resistance to doctrines of faith and ideology made bellicose and internecine.
-The young Horovitz grew up defiantly counter-cultural, inventing resorts of skies painted green and trees painted blue, to express his Utopian and poetic interconnectedness.
-This was sometimes, he recounted, much to his mother’s consternation.
+The young Horovitz grew up defiantly counter-cultural, inventing resorts of skies painted green, and trees painted blue, to express his Utopian and poetic interconnectedness.
+This was, he recounted, much to his mother’s consternation.

-Horovitz’s 76 years have formed a long, wide, and sometimes turbulent, stream of consciousness which, for the purposes of understanding, requires an extensive array of anecdotal stepping stones, or bridges, by which to reach and encounter his fellows, his counter-cultural accomplices, including, Allen Ginsberg, Stevie Smith and Cornelius Cardew.
-One and a half hours was a very short time to explore the interconnectedness of their visionary and often troubled contumacies.
+Horovitz’s 76 years have formed a long, wide, and sometimes turbulent, stream of consciousness which requires an extensive array of anecdotal stepping stones by which to reach and encounter his fellows, his counter-cultural accomplices, including, Allen Ginsberg, Stevie Smith and Cornelius Cardew.
+One and a half hours was a short time to explore the interconnectedness of their visionary and troubled contumacies.

 In the communal discussion following Horovitz’s talk and performance poetry, a member of the audience told how they had discovered that those World War II ‘enemy aliens’ had created a university at the Douglas (Internment) Camp.
-This is an account of counter-culture at work, adapting to circumstances and resisting dehumanising forces - defiantly and hopefully.
-Schwitters may have been a student and/or teacher at the university and Michael Horovitz’s spirited performance of one of Schwitters' sound poems represents a playful testament to the full, wide-but-not-free-ranging, liberating power of art, and the capacity to learn by making art, and anti-art, in the most difficult of circumstances, even if that learning is (only?) a sneeze "a-tissued" and "fu-roareed" out of and into thin air.
+This is an account of counterculture at work, adapting to circumstances and resisting dehumanising forces - defiantly and hopefully.
+Schwitters may have been a student and/or teacher at the university and Michael Horovitz’s spirited performance of one of Schwitters' sound poems represents a playful testament to the full, wide-but-not-free-ranging, liberating power of art.
+The capacity to learn by making art, and anti-art, in the most difficult of circumstances, even if that learning is (only?) a sneeze "a-tissued" and "fu-roareed" out of and into thin air, shows playful resilience.

-We might wonder about the various types and forms of phonics and linguistic learning games that were practiced in the Allied internment camps of World War II, and how they persist and function, culturally, in the present.
-Perhaps the "furore" (furor/furore) of the title, as a spoken word in accented and dialectical English, was in itself, a counter-cultural and inter-cultural wordplay, with "furore" as a homophone and a taboo deformation.
-The performance of the poem was not an iteration or explanation of the title to the poem - the performance sneezed for itself, however it was elicited by an ominous "f" / "fu" speech sound; an English(?) phoneme formed when air is blown through the top teeth touching the bottom lip, which involves a baring of the teeth and what that can signify non-verbally depending on the culture in which the gesture and utterance is made.
+What about the various types and forms of phonics and linguistic learning games that were practiced in the Allied internment camps of World War II, and how they persist and function, culturally, in the present?
+Is the "furore" (furor/furore) of the title, as a spoken word in accented and dialectical English, a counter-cultural and inter-cultural wordplay, with "furore" as a homophone and a taboo deformation?
+The performance of the poem was not an iteration or explanation of the title to the poem; the performance sneezed for itself.
+However, it was elicited by an ominous "f" / "fu" speech sound; an English(?) phoneme formed when air is blown through the top teeth touching the bottom lip, which involves a baring of the teeth and what that can signify non-verbally depending on the culture in which the gesture and utterance is made.
+"Führer."

 No comments: